Brain & Cognition LAB

 Before B&C, Chih-Chung received his Masters degree from the Graduate Institute of Neuroscience at National Yang Ming University (Taiwan), supervised by Dr. Shih-Wei Wu.
 He and Dr. Wu published one paper in the Journal of Neuroscience on the topic of value-based decision making.

 Li-Ang is interested in affective, reward, and social neuroscience.
-He is now investigating the patterns in moral behaviors and judgments, and the neural mechanisms behind them.
+He worked at the Brain & Cognition lab until summer of 2017, investigating the patterns in moral behaviors and judgments, and the neural mechanisms behind them.
 His goal is to understand how emotions affect human’s moral judgments in different dilemmas (e.g., utilitarian vs. deontological judgement), and the social decision-making processes in people with different moral modules (different religions, cultures, and political orientations).
+Li-Ang is now also a PhD student at University of Amsterdam, working with Dr. Jan Engelmann.

 Previously, Li-Ang acquired his Masters Degree from the Institute of Cognitive Neuroscience, National Central University (Taiwan).
 Under the supervision of Prof. Chi-Hung Juan, Li-Ang has published one brain stimulation study in Scientific Reports, where he applied transcranial alternating current stimulation (tACS) to delineate the role of gamma band (40 Hz) neural communication between the left temporal and parietal cortices in feature-binding visual working memory.